neilenns/ambientweather2mqtt/README.md

    must provide the address of your MQTT server, your Ambient Weather station's MAC address, and the timezone your station is located in.
 The sample `.env` contains comments explaining the additional options available including username and password for connecting to the MQTT server.
-3. Start up the service by running `docker compose up` in the same folder as two downloaded configuration files.
+3. Start up the service by running `docker-compose up` in the same folder as two downloaded configuration files.

 If the server starts up successfully you will see log messages like this: